techidaily/site-extra-support/source/_posts/in-2024-pro-cameras-showdown-gopro-max-vs-hero-11-comparison.md

 6. When done with the final tweaks, click OK.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E3yY7lZ-FKA?si=g8VEuExP8GH59B69" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### **4\.
 Video Color Adjustment**

 You can adjust the color of your video using advanced color correction presets available in Filmora.
 The platform features a number of pre-made templates for this purpose, including vignettes, film looks, and 3D LUT effects.
 Similarly, you can even save any custom color settings to apply to your videos according to the project’s requirements.